Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 For golf lovers, you’ll have at least four beautiful golf courses to choose from around Fort McMurray.
 Miskanaw Golf Club is easily accessible on Macdonald Island right in town and features pretty river views, while Lions Rotary operates a disc golf course at the southern edge of town and the newest gold course in town, Rotary Links, near the airport.
 Vista Ridge (#6 above) also has a brand new golf course.

 For the largest of the bunch, head to 27-hole Fort McMurray Golf Club west of town, which is nestled on the banks of the Athabasca and surrounded by boreal forest.
 It’s not cheap, though!
-Last but not least, Vista Ridge is set to open a new golf course in summer of 2020.
+Last but not least, Vista Ridge opened a new golf course in late summer of 2020.

 14. ATVing and Snowmobiling around Town